abidh/llvm-project/flang/docs/DebugGeneration.md

 There is existing AddDebugFoundationPass which add `FusedLoc` with a `SubprogramAttr` on FuncOp.
 This allows MLIR to generate LLVM IR metadata for that function.
-This results in the correct line table entries being generated.
 However, following values in that code are hardcoded which will either need to be calculated or passed from the driver.

 - Details of the compiler (name and version and git hash).
 - Language Standard.
 We can set it to Fortran95 for now and periodically